jpdevries/webguidelines/README.md

 <h3 id="a11y-tips">Accessibility Tips</h3>

-  - By [sticking components above the fold](http://markup.tips/tips/sticking-components-above-the-fold.html#focus) and using anchor tags to "jump" passed them you can achieve the familiar experience of having an ever&ndash;present navigational component always nearby in a more accessible and responsive manor than say a left&ndash;hand tree component.<br><br>
+  - By [sticking components above the fold](http://markup.tips/tips/sticking-components-above-the-fold.html#focus) and using anchor tags to "jump" passed them you can achieve the familiar experience of having an ever&ndash;present navigational component always nearby in a more accessible and responsive manor than say a left&ndash;hand tree component.
   - Before you put something behind a modal window make sure that content is accessible as HTML in some way.
 Maybe you link to another page.
-Maybe you make clever use of an `<iframe>` within a `<noscript>` tag to load one page as a component within another.<br><br>
+Maybe you make clever use of an `<iframe>` within a `<noscript>` tag to load one page as a component within another.<br>
   - Before you create that familiar horizontal slider ensure that for `.no-js` users the slides stack vertically so they can all be viewed synchronously.

 <h3 id="scripts-at-the-bottom">Scripts at the Bottom of your Process</h3>